Procurement Fraud Risks, Audit and Internal Controls for Public and Private Sectors (6-7 July 2026) St. Giles Boulevard Hotel, Kuala Lumpur

 Procurement fraud can occur through departmental purchasing of goods and services, as well as through contractual arrangements with external service providers.
 It can occur in many different ways.
 Fraud within the procurement life cycle is high risk and can result in recurring losses.
 You may be at risk due to fraudulent activities conducted by internal staff, collusion between internal staff and external service providers or external service provider or industry collusion.

 This workshop offers insight into the specific risks and possible management techniques in procurement in good or tough times.
 This 14 hours training programme would equip participants with the knowledge, skills, and techniques to deter, prevent, and detect various devastating types of fraud.
-Learn how to identify procurement fraud situations, uncover rogue operatives and threats and provide a higher level of transparency and control over all elements of your purchasing requirements.
+JOIN US to learn how to identify procurement fraud situations, uncover rogue operatives and threats and provide a higher level of transparency and control over all elements of your purchasing requirements.

 OBJECTIVES